Lee Gutkind: Career

 In 1973, he published his first book, Bike Fever: On Motorcycle Culture.
 He then joined the University of Pittsburgh's Department of English faculty, where he eventually became the first tenured professor at the university without an advanced degree.

 Gutkind founded the literary journal Creative Nonfiction in 1993.
 He also published three issues of Best Creative Nonfiction, an anthology of creative nonfiction.
 At Arizona State University, he founded the ThinkWritePublish program, supported by The National Science Foundation (Science in Society) and the Templeton Foundation (True Stories About Science and Religion).

 Gutkind has lectured about nonfiction to a wide range audiences and organizations, including the National Academy of Science, Earth Justice, the Institute for Learning, the Council on Healthcare Economics and Policy at Princeton University, as well as foreign audiences.
 He delivered a writing seminar at Bar-Ilan University in Israel.

-He helped found the low-residency MFA program in creative nonfiction at Goucher College, and for 11 years was director of the Mid-Atlantic Creative Nonfiction Writers' Conference there.
+He helped found the first MFA program in creative nonfiction at the University of Pittsburgh.
+He also helped found the first low-residency MFA program in creative nonfiction at Goucher College, and for 11 years was director of the Mid-Atlantic Creative Nonfiction Writers' Conference there.
 He was the director and founder of the "412 Pittsburgh Creative Nonfiction Literary Festival" for four years.
 He also served as the Virginia G. Piper Distinguished Writer in Residence at Arizona State University in 2007-2008.